Policies & Procedures

 The NCSF Personal Trainer Certification is designed for trainers providing any form of one-on-one fitness training instruction.
 Personal Training is the fastest growing segment of the fitness industry.
 According to market research, Personal Trainers are confident in the future of the industry and the growth of their businesses.
 The majority of trainers (68%) plan to continue working as fitness trainers for 10 or more years.
 Plus, 65% feel their revenue will increase compared to last year.

 Once you successfully pass the NCSF Personal Trainer Certification Exam you will have demonstrated your knowledge of basic anatomy, exercise physiology, health screening and evaluation, nutrition and weight management, exercise prescription, and special populations.

 After the candidate registers for an exam with the NCSF they will be sent an exam confirmation notice containing their eligibility number and all related documentation required to sit for the Personal Trainer Certification Exam.
 Once a candidate has registered with the National Council on Strength and Fitness and has received their exam confirmation notice they can then schedule an appointment to take the Personal Trainer Certification Examination.
 Scheduling as well as rescheduling if necessary is handled directly through Prometrics.

-Your exam confirmation number will be valid for one year.
+Your exam confirmation number will be valid for six months.
 If you have not scheduled and tested with Prometric you must re-register with the NCSF.
 Your re-registration is subject to the same policies as the exam retake.

 If you cannot make your exam appointment and fail to contact your exam center within 72 hours of your scheduled appointment time you must re-register under the exam retake policies.